7 questions to measure workplace accountability

 In the rest of this article, we’ll explore how to use your employee engagement survey to measure accountability and the specific questions you can ask to get actionable feedback.

-There are multiple ways we can utilize data and feedback to build a culture of high accountability.
+You can utilize data and feedback in multiple ways to build a high-accountability culture.

 First, we can ask questions in our engagement surveys to measure feelings of accountability at the individual, department, and organizational levels.
-Using features like Culture Amp's demographic filters and heatmap, you’ll be able to identify whether specific departments or groups of employees are struggling with accountability.
+Using features like Culture Amp's demographic filters and heatmap, you can identify whether specific departments or groups of employees are struggling with accountability.

-Second, surveying is a two-way communication tool.
-We are inherently communicating the behaviors and outcomes that we seek through the types of questions that we ask.
-Thus, if we ask employees about their perceptions of accountability, we will drive home the types of behaviors that are important and central to our workplace culture.
+Second, employee surveys are a two-way communication tool.
+You are inherently communicating the behaviors and outcomes you seek through the types of questions that we ask.
+Thus, if you ask employees about their perceptions of accountability, we will drive home the behaviors that are important and central to your workplace culture.